IepIweidieng/TJAPlayer3/TJAPlayer3-AioiLight-docs/README.md

 ## Copyright Disclaimer

-This archive contains copyrighted works authored by AioiLight.
+This archive contains copyrighted works authored by [@AioiLight](https://github.com/AioiLight).

 For the copyright policy of Internet Archive, please refer to <https://archive.org/about/terms.php>.

 Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.

-If there are still copyright issues, please contact us.
+If there are still copyright issues, please contact us ([@IepIweidieng](https://github.com/IepIweidieng)).